 You can get a peek of me creating the rustic Christmas vignette step-by-step in our recent YouTube video:

+You can use any extra greenery to make these table decor mini clay pot centerpieces.
 That’s it for this week!
 What elements do you like to add to your rustic Christmas centerpieces?
 Have you starting decking out your home for the holidays yet?